 The Invocation ID is updated

-When U-Move clones AD to the cloud DC, it will reboot the cloud DC with a new Invocation ID.
-This will notify the other DCs that the DC was moved or restored from a backup copy.
+When U-Move clones AD to the new DC, it will reboot the new DC with a new Invocation ID.
+The new DC will notify the other DCs that the DC was moved or restored from a backup copy.
 The other DCs will then synchronize and 'play back' all changes made to Active Directory since the snapshot was taken.
 This will bring the cloud DC up to date with the other DCs in the same domain.

 Caution: Duplicate domain controller

-Because the new cloud DC is an exact copy of your original DC, it is important that both DCs do not attempt to provide Active Directory service at the same time.
+Because the new cloud DC is an exact copy of your original DC, it is important that the old DC and the new DC do not attempt to provide Active Directory service at the same time.
 This can cause confusion in your production network and create errors in AD replication.

-When you are ready to go 'live' with your cloud DC, you must first disconnect the old DC from your production network and retire it.
-Do this just before you bring your new cloud DC online.
+You must disconnect the old DC from your production network and retire it before you bring your new cloud DC online.

 Using U-Move for disaster recovery